highcharts/node-export-server/README.md

 ## Custom JSON Config

 To load an additional JSON configuration file, use the `--loadConfig <filepath>` option.
-This JSON file can either be manually created or generated through a prompt triggered by the `--createConfig` option.
+This JSON file can either be manually created or generated through a prompt triggered by the `--createConfig <filepath>` option.

 ## Environment Variables